prezi/datateam/AssessmentDays.md

 - make sure the candidate understands the task, help him scope
 - but don't make decisions for him, don't solve big problems
 - give minor programming help like you would to a teammate, help with code reviews
+- give feedback to the candidate at the beginning of the 2nd and 3rd day
 - organize interesting lunch for candidate every day during assessment
 - organize small databeer on 2nd day in Apacuka, 18:00 - 20:00
 - review code before conclusion prezi